Baffelan/Stranbo.jl/README.md

 This is a light package to create time series with anomalies.
 Its name is my dialect word for "strange".

+The fundamental idea is to define stochastic process as (parametric) types, having a common interface to operate with them.
+Emphasis is on flexibility, composibility, and performance (we are in Julia, right?).

+The difference with other existing packages is that we do not include in the package ANY analysis, fitting, or learning procedure.
+This is just about simulating (potentially complex) time series with given paramaters.
+This seems to be a functionality not exposed in any other package.

 # Usage

 ## Installation